Andrewx991/Dashboard/README.md

 ## Set Up:

 1. Make an 'apikeys' folder
-..* Forecast.io - Filename: 'forecast'
+2. Add new file 'forecast', put api key from forecast.io in it
-2. `node main.js`
+3. `node main.js`